|Rare Book & Manuscript Library|

 Rare Book and Manuscript Library

 The following boxes are located off-site: Boxes 2-99 are located off site.
-You will need to request this material at least two business days in advance to use the collection in the Rare Book and Manuscript Library reading room.
+You will need to request this material at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.

 This collection has no restrictions.